CodeworksThesis/FitPass/README.md

 <img src="/client/public/fitpass.png" alt="fitpass"/>

 ## ABOUT
 FitPass is a pay-as-you-go gym class app.

-The app allows a user to
+## DESCRIPTION
+The app allow users to reserve individual classes without long term commitment to a gym membership.
+Other features include:
 * sign up
 * create a profile
 * select a gym class based on user location